 DON’T MANDATE MASS SURVEILLANCE OF CRYPTO

-The US Treasury Department and the Internal Revenue Service (IRS) are proposing regulation that would mandate mass surveillance of digital assets.
-This is unconstitutional and would be a massive blow to human rights.
+Two years after the Infrastructure Investment and Jobs Act (IIJA) passed amidst backlash from the public, the US Treasury Department and the Internal Revenue Service (IRS) are proposing regulation for its implementation that would mandate mass surveillance of digital assets.
+This is likely unconstitutional and would be a massive blow to human rights.

-Tell Treasury and the IRS to stop this attack on our financial privacy.
+Submit a comment to Treasury and the IRS to help stop this attack on our financial privacy.

 WHAT’S GOING ON?

 The Treasury and IRS want to make a new rule that makes anyone “responsible for regularly providing any service effectuating transfers of digital assets on behalf of another person” a broker.
 This move would require anyone deemed a broker to collect, keep and report personally-identifiable information from their users (including names, addresses and other financial information via tax forms to the IRS).
-It forces developers using this technology to track their users and collect unneccessary information from them.
-This proposal would facilitate government financial surveillance and threaten privacy and anonymity online.
+This makes a lot of sense in the traditional financial (TradFi) world but gets very difficult to implement with decentralized finance (DeFi).
+It would force DeFi developers who don’t need or want to collect information on their users to do so, thus facilitating government financial surveillance and threatening privacy and anonymity online.
+Compliance with this rule and its reporting requirements would be impossible.
+It would essentially be forcing a central point of control where none exists.
+This could have catastrophic consequences for the decentralized use of digital assets by forcing centralization, creating intermediaries and rendering decentralized technology virtually impossible to access or develop in the U.S.

 Will this new rule stop tax evasion, money laundering and other serious crimes?